Hero image

 Consider a head-to-head scenario.
 A client approaches a 10-person marketing agency needing a new positioning strategy and content plan for a launch in two weeks.

 The agency’s process is bogged down by its size.
 Monday involves a kickoff meeting.
 Tuesday and Wednesday are spent on research and brainstorming sessions with multiple stakeholders.
 Thursday is a draft review with internal management.
 Friday is for revisions, and the client presentation is finally scheduled for the following Monday.
 The timeline is at least seven days.
 The cost?
-Likely around $8,000.
+A premium fee reflecting their internal overhead.

 Now, look at the one-person company’s process.
 The operator receives the same request.
-They spend two hours using AI to research competitors, analyze market positioning, and generate three strategic options with content calendars.
+They conduct a deep dive into the competitive landscape and market positioning, generating three strategic options and detailed content calendars.
 They review the outputs, refine the best option, and deliver the work the same day or the next.
 The cost?
-Perhaps $3,000.
+A fraction of the agency price.

 The client gets the same outcome—faster and cheaper.